Underinsurance (healthcare)

 Underinsurance is the state of an individual having some form of health insurance that does not offer complete financial protection.
-This results in the underinsured individual to therefore lack the ability to cover out-of-pocket healthcare expenses.
+This results in the underinsured individual lacking the ability to cover out-of-pocket healthcare expenses.

 There is not yet one clear definition that has been established to include all of the domains that must be addressed.
 There are three domains that are included when considering underinsurance in healthcare.
-They include; (1) the economic characteristics of health insurance, (2) the benefits that are or are not covered, and (3) actual access to health services and resources.
+They include: (1) the economic characteristics of health insurance, (2) the benefits that are or are not covered, and (3) actual access to health services and resources.
 All of these aspects must be considered when defining, measuring, and identifying instances of underinsurance.

-The term “uninsured” is often better known and more often discussed.
+The term uninsured is often better known and more often discussed.
 This is because it has a clear definition of an individual not possessing health insurance coverage.
 This clearly defined term allows for accurate measurements of the number of uninsured people, and more reliable research results.
-However, an individual being underinsured, or experiencing underinsurance is much more difficult to research and measure.
+However, an individual being underinsured or experiencing underinsurance is much more difficult to research and measure.
 This is because there is not one simple clear-cut definition of underinsurance.
-Rather there are three different types of definitions that are most commonly discussed; economical, attitudinal and structural.
+Rather, there are three different types of definitions that are most commonly discussed: economical, attitudinal and structural.
 This difficulty and inconsistency in defining the term has led to a lack of research and knowledge of the topic.
-It has been established that individuals who are categorized as underinsured, are at high financial risk, and face barriers in the level of access to care.
+It has been established that individuals who are categorized as underinsured are at high financial risk, and face barriers in the level of access to care.
 This difficulty in access to care is similar to those who are completely uninsured.